Graphixa/WinforgeX/roadmap.md

 - Add option in config file to choose whether to install Google Drive, Google Chrome and GCPW + enrollment token settings
 - option to disable Start menu suggestions and windows advertising
 - Option to bring back old context menu tweak and other tweaks under a tweaks Key
+- !
+Check the DNS setting from Powershell script as it broke the adaptor last time.